CharlotteJana/momcalc/README.md

 devtools::install_github("CharlotteJana/momcalc")
 ```

-# Symbolical calculation of moments
+# Symbolic calculation of moments

-Function `symbolicMoments` calculates the moments of a distribution
+The function `symbolicMoments` calculates the moments of a distribution
-symbolically, meaning that it handles the input as quoted expression.
-It
+symbolically, meaning that it handles the input as quoted expressions.
-can not only work with numbers as input but with any given expression.
+It can not only work with numbers as input but with any given
+expression.

 The distribution may be multivariate and of some of the following types:
 normal, lognormal or gamma.
 The type is specified with the argument